python/cpython/Doc/library/xml.etree.elementtree.rst

    byte-by-byte comparisons and digital signatures.
 It reduced the freedom that XML serializers have and instead generates a more constrained XML representation.
-The main restrictions regard the placement of namespace declarations, the ordering of attributes, and ignorable whitespace.
+The main restrictions regard the placement of namespace declarations, the ordering of attributes, and ignorable :term:`whitespace`.

    This function takes an XML data string (*xml_data*) or a file path or file-like object (*from_file*) as input, converts it to the canonical